Every Dermatologist I Know Swears By La Roche-Posay — Namely These 7 Products

 I’m very lucky to have access to some of the world’s top dermatologists and skincare professionals thanks to my line of work.
 Whenever I ask them for product recommendations — whether it’s the best retinol serum or the right sunscreen to wear on a plane — one brand invariably gets lots of love: La Roche-Posay.

-The French skincare brand, which recently turned 50 years old, will likely already sound familiar if you’re a fan of "derma beauty".
+The French skincare brand, which recently turned 50 years old, will likely already sound familiar if you’re a fan of pharmacy beauty products.
 Its hero products have gone viral many times over, in particular the Cicaplast Balm B5, which has racked up millions of views on TikTok for its myriad uses, mainly to aid skin repair and hydration.

 AdvertisementADVERTISEMENT

 Don’t just take our word for it.
-Ahead, we’ve asked leading dermatologists from around the world to share their favourite La Roche-Posay products and what they’d recommend to patients with various skin concerns.
+Ahead, we’ve asked leading dermatologists to share their favorite La Roche-Posay products and what they’d recommend to patients with various skin concerns.

 AdvertisementADVERTISEMENT